 Students are eligible for US federal loans if they:

-- are enrolled in the MPP, MIA, 1-year EMPA or PhD programme
+- Are enrolled in the MPP, MIA, MDS or PhD programme

 The direct loan programme at the Hertie School offers two types of loans:

-- Direct unsubsidized PLUS loans (interest rate 6.31 % plus fee of 4.276%): help pay for education expenses up to the costs of attendance minus all other financial assistance.
+- Help pay for education expenses up to the cost of attendance minus all other financial assistance.

-Interest is charged during all periods for both loans; during the studies, during grace or/and deferment periods.
-For updated information on interest rates and loan fees, click here. https://studentaid.ed.gov/sa/types/loans/interest-rates
+Interest is charged during all periods for both loans: During the period of study, during grace and/or deferment periods.
+For updated information on interest rates and loan fees, click here: https://studentaid.gov/understand-aid/types/loans/interest-rates

 Determining loan amounts

-Please find our costs of attendance - COA (eligible costs for direct loans) below.
-The exchange rate is updated every January.
+Please find our costs of attendance (COA) – eligible costs for direct loans – below.
+The exchange rate used is a six months average and gets updated once a year.
 Additional expenses for students with disabilities will be decided on a case-by-case basis.

-These figures are set by the Hertie School and are based on current costs of living in Berlin.
-Please find a calculation spreadsheet (excel pdf) for your own calculation here.
+These figures are set by the Hertie School and are based on the current cost of living in Berlin.
+We are currently updating the Cost of Attendance for the AY2023/24.
+Once updated, you will find a calculation spreadsheet (Excel PDF) for your own calculation here.
 These are estimates – your loan does not have to match these exact figures, but you will not be permitted to borrow more than these amounts.
 Also please note that they are non-negotiable.